 Changes to the summaries are made through a consensus process in which Board members evaluate the strength of the evidence in the published articles and determine how the article should be included in the summary.

-The lead reviewers for Melanoma Treatment are:
+The lead reviewer for Melanoma Treatment is:

 Any comments or questions about the summary content should be submitted to Cancer.gov through the NCI website's Email Us.
 Do not contact the individual Board Members with questions or comments about the summaries.
 Board members will not respond to individual inquiries.